Overview Dashboards

 {% embed url="<https://youtu.be/J6yCoxYZ-Sk>" %}

 Want to discover more Overview Dashboard features in 1 minute?
-Check out other [1-minute-marple-videos](https://docs.marpledata.com/docs/other-resources/1-minute-marple-videos "mention")
+Check out other [1 Minute Marple videos](/docs/other-resources/1-minute-marple-videos.md)